rich-at-thinkful/ft-curric-gists/fundamentals/modules.md

   console.log(Item);
   console.log(foo);
   ```
-  - If everything's written correctly, you should see an empty `Item` class and get a Reference Error on `foo` because it's hidden inside the module as expected.
+  - If everything's written correctly, you should see an empty `Item` object and get a Reference Error on `foo` because it's hidden inside the module as expected.
 Once finished testing, remove both the temp variable from `Item.js` and the log lines from `index.js`